mCRL2org/mCRL2/doc/sphinx/source/user_manual/tutorial/hanoi/index.rst

 This ensures that the system deadlocks when all discs are on peg 3.
 When checking for deadlocks of the new specification we find precisely one, as expected.
 We save a trace to this deadlock in a file by adding the ``-t`` option.
-The contents of the file can be printed using :ref:`tracepp`:
+The contents of the file can be printed using :ref:`tool-tracepp`:

 .. code-block:: mcrl2